 CERTIFICATE IN LOCAL HISTORY

-This Certificate level course is offered by the Department of Modern History, NUI Maynooth.
+This Certificate level course is offered by the Department of Modern History, Maynooth University.
 The course examines the ‘local dimension of Ireland’s past’.

 Course Aims The course aims to provide participants interested in local history with an opportunity to obtain formal training in the subject.
 This course sets out to provide students with a methodological approach to the research and writing of local history.